Grangemoor Park: Wildlife

 A variety of butterflies and insects, as well as nesting birds (including skylarks) can be found in the park.
 Two species of newt live in the pond at the lowest part of the site.
 850 slow worms were relocated from nearby Ferry Road to Grangemoor Park in 2006 to allow a housing development to go ahead.
 The long grasses and small bushes were ideal habitat and the slow worms subsequently settled in the park.

 Grangemoor Park is a designated Site of Importance for Nature Conservation (SINC).
+It is one of the locations in which Cardiff Rivers Group conduct litter-picks and habitat management.

 Artwork

 A large sculpture consisting of giant steel chain links was created at the highest point of the park in 2000.
 Called "Silent Links", it was designed by sculptor Ian Randall.

 In 2016, Grangemoor Park was chosen as the location for a new International Language Monument.
-Work began on its construction in early November 2018, and it was expected to be completed by the middle of January 2019.
+Work began on its construction in early November 2018, and it was unveiled on International Mother Language Day, 21st February 2019.